mchesser/rust-hackrf/README.md

 HackRF
 ====

 A library for interacting with a HackRF.
-This library is still very much a work in progress and could have significant bugs.
-In particular it contains a significant amount of unsafe code that has not been thoroughly review.
+Currently only receiving is supported.

 ## Documentation